tomas-862/misc/HARVARD_CS50_2024/README.md

 ## Course Overview

-HarvardX CS50x is an entry-level course taught by Harvard University that covers the fundamentals of computer science.
+CS50x is an entry-level course taught by Harvard University that covers the fundamentals of computer science.
 Throughout this course, I will learn about various programming languages, algorithms, data structures, and software development practices.
+For more information about the course, visit the [official CS50 course page](https://pll.harvard.edu/course/cs50-introduction-computer-science).

 ## Repository Contents